dfelinto/blender-manual/manual/modeling/geometry_nodes/attributes_reference.rst

    * - ``normal``
      - *Vector*
      - *Face*
      - Normal of a face.
-This is a bit different from the other built-in attributes in that it cannot be modified.
+This is different from the other built-in attributes in that it cannot be modified.
 It is automatically derived from the mesh.
 If this attribute is accessed on non-face domains, it might not be normalized, because it is interpolated from normals of neighboring faces.